microsoft/autogen/python/samples/adas/README.md

 ```
 ## Results for DROP benchmark
 ### Best Agent System that the Meta-Agent discovered
-See the files in the `adas/results` director for the full list of discovered Agent Systems.
+See the files in the `adas/results` directory for the full list of discovered Agent Systems.
 #### Meta-Agent used o1-preview, and Base Agents used GPT3.5
 ```
 TODO: Testing/optimizations/reruns actively in progress.